College for All Kids – Enrichment and Sports Camps

 We do not have a nurse on staff.
-College personnel will not administer any medications to students except an EpiPen.
-If your child has an EpiPen, please make sure to give it to your teacher and have it labeled in a clear plastic bag and write on the health form that your child has an EpiPen.
+College personnel will not administer any medications to students except an EpiPen or inhaler.
+If your child has an EpiPen or inhaler, please make sure to give it to your teacher and have it labeled in a clear plastic bag and write on the health form that your child has an EpiPen or inhaler.

 What if my camp is off-site?